Featured Image

 Requirements to Receive the Sacrament of Confirmation

 It is diocesan policy that the celebration of the Sacrament of Confirmation for our young people be held during the eighth-grade year of school.
-A separate preparation program for all eighth graders is also required by the Diocese of Youngstown along with being enrolled in Catholic School or the St. Joan of Arc/St. Joseph CCD program.
+A separate preparation program for all eighth graders is also required by the Diocese of Youngstown along with being enrolled in Catholic School or the Guardian Angels CCD program.

 Who Can Be a Sponsor